EthSpring/EthSpring/docs/ethereum-applications/1-erc-20-tokens.md

 [USDC](https://etherscan.io/token/0xa0b86991c6218b36c1d19d4a2e9eb0ce3606eb48) (US Dollar Coin).
 Each USDC is minted by Circle (Coinbase and friends).
 Circle puts a real US dollar a trust, then mints a USDC.
 A USDC is always redeemable for $1 so it's a useful way of keeping your money in crypto, without experiencing the daily volatility of ETH. ([USDCv2: upgrading a multi-billion dollar ERC-20 token](https://blog.coinbase.com/usdc-v2-upgrading-a-multi-billion-dollar-erc-20-token-b57cd9437096))

 DAI.
 This is another stable coin similar to USDC.
 However, each DAI is redeemable for $1 worth of ETH.
 This mechanism allows DAI to always be worth $1 and is interesting to read about.
-One benefit of DAI over USDC is that with DAI, you don't need to trust Circle's honesty, however the caveat is that with DAI you now need to trust/verify that the smart contracts are written properly
+One benefit of DAI over USDC is that with DAI, you don't need to trust Circle's honesty, however the caveat is that with DAI you now need to trust/verify that the smart contracts are written properly.
+[How it works video](https://www.youtube.com/watch?v=J9q8hkyy8oM) [How it works slides](https://docs.makerdao.com/maker-protocol-101)

 [MKR](https://etherscan.io/token/0x9f8f72aa9304c8b593d555f12ef6589cc3a579a2) ([Maker](https://community-development.makerdao.com/en/learn/governance/mkr-token/)).
 In order for the DAI protocol to keep running smoothly, a governance community called Maker adjusts parameters for the DAI ecosystem.
 MKR holders vote on how to adjust the DAI protocol to keep the trains running.
+[Awesome MakerDAO](https://github.com/makerdao/awesome-makerdao/blob/master/README.md)

 [WBTC](https://etherscan.io/token/0x2260fac5e5542a773aa44fbcfedf7c193bc2c599) ([Wrapped Bitcoin](https://wbtc.network/)).
 This token functions similarly to USDC, but instead of being redeemable for $1, it's redeemable for 1 Bitcoin.
 Since bitcoin isn't an ERC20 built on Ethereum you can't use Bitcoin in the Ethereum ecosystem.
 WBTC solves this!